Hospital: Specialized

 A specialty hospital is primarily and exclusively dedicated to one or a few related medical specialties.
 Subtypes include rehabilitation hospitals, children's hospitals, seniors' (geriatric) hospitals, long-term acute care facilities, and hospitals for dealing with specific medical needs such as psychiatric problems (see psychiatric hospital), cancer treatment, certain disease categories such as cardiac, oncology, or orthopedic problems, and so forth.

-In Germany specialised hospitals are called Fachkrankenhaus; an example is Fachkrankenhaus Coswig (thoracic surgery).
+In Germany, specialised hospitals are called Fachkrankenhaus; an example is Fachkrankenhaus Coswig (thoracic surgery).
 In India, specialty hospitals are known as super-specialty hospitals and are distinguished from multispecialty hospitals which are composed of several specialties.

 Specialised hospitals can help reduce health care costs compared to general hospitals.
 For example, Narayana Health's cardiac unit in Bangalore specialises in cardiac surgery and allows for a significantly greater number of patients.
-It has 3,000 beds and performs 3,000 in paediatric cardiac operations annually, the largest number in the world for such a facility.
+It has 3,000 beds and performs 3,000 paediatric cardiac operations annually, the largest number in the world for such a facility.
 Surgeons are paid on a fixed salary instead of per operation, thus when the number of procedures increases, the hospital is able to take advantage of economies of scale and reduce its cost per procedure.
 Each specialist may also become more efficient by working on one procedure like a production line.

 Teaching

-A teaching hospital delivers healthcare to patients as well as training to prospective Medical Professionals such as medical students and student nurses.
+A teaching hospital delivers healthcare to patients as well as training to prospective medical professionals such as medical students and student nurses.
 It may be linked to a medical school or nursing school, and may be involved in medical research.
 Students may also observe clinical work in the hospital.